Sorio5/appsinf-test/README.md

 ```shell
 node ./server.js
 ```
 This will run the server with default configuration.
-If you want to change settings, duplicate `config.dist.json` to `config.json` or edit the last one directly.
+If you want to change settings, duplicate `config.dist.json` to `config.json` or edit the last one directly (see `./config/config.md` for details).

 ## Credits
 Thanks to